Yu-Hang/Deploying-a-Keras-Tensorflow-Model-to-Android/README.md

 # Deploying a Keras Tensorflow Model to Android
-A Tutorial that shows you how to deploy a trained deep learning model to Android mobile app using TensorFlowLite
+A Tutorial that shows you how to deploy a trained deep learning model to Android mobile app using TensorFlowLite.

 **TensorFlow Lite is the official solution for running machine learning models on mobile and embedded devices.
 It enables on‑device machine learning inference with low latency and a small binary size on Android, iOS, and other operating systems.**